Skip to main content

 Photos: © Ministry of Heritage & Tourism Sultanate of Oman

-Imagine a country with endless golden desert dunes, hidden underground caves, towering mountains, miles of sandy beaches, dramatic coastal cliffs, a turquoise-blue sea filled with vibrant marine life, and lush green oases.
-No other place combines so many scenic contrasts quite like this.
+Imagine a country with endless golden desert dunes, underground caves, imposing mountains, miles of sandy beaches, coasts with steep cliffs, turquoise blue sea with a colorful underwater world and green oases.
+No other country can combine so many scenic contrasts?
+Welcome to Oman – a country straight out of 1001 nights with just as many facets.

 Photo: © Mola Mola Diving Center